Roenbaeck/digit-bin-index/README.md

 ---

-Of course.
-Those results are not just an improvement; they are a complete reversal and a resounding success.
-The change in algorithm for the Fisher's draw was clearly the right move.
-Congratulations!

-Here is the updated performance section for your README, populated with the new, phenomenal results.

-***

 ### Performance

 `DigitBinIndex` makes a deliberate engineering trade-off: it sacrifices a small, controllable amount of precision by binning probabilities to gain significant improvements in speed.